abdozayan12/REACT-CAPSTONE-PROJECT/README.md

 ## 🙏 Acknowledgments

-- I would like to thank Microverse for this opportunity.
+- I would like to thank Microverse and [Nelson Sakwa en Behance](https://www.behance.net/sakwadesignstudio)(Original design idea).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->